 Option 3: Contact the Lender

 If you don't have the upper hand of having equity in your vehicle, your options are more limited, but you're not completely out of luck.
 If you're about to miss a payment or if you've already missed one, your best bet is to call the lender and be upfront about your situation.
-Sure, it's a hard call to make but it can make the difference between a repossession and buying a little yourself a little more time to get back on your feet.
+Sure, it's a hard call to make but it can make the difference between repossession and buying yourself a little more time to get back on your feet.
 If you've had a change in your financial situation such as a job loss, you should explain the circumstances to your lender and they might make accommodations such as extending your loan terms and reducing the amount you pay each month.